Project-Code-UVA/LinearPlot3D/README.md

 ## Welcome to LinearPlot3D!

-- **There's a large list of resources below, I strongly encourage everything to take a look at the links and sections with * after it**
+- **There's a large list of resources below, I strongly encourage everyone to take a look at the links and sections with * after it**

 LinearPlot3D will be a web application that displays animation to help students understand the concept of linear algebra in 3D space and professors to teach the concept of linear algebra in 3D space.